kennyverheyden/FilmGen/README.md

 <h3>The idea</h3>

-The idea of this program is that it generates the title and description of a movie by randomly grabbing words from a database.
+The idea of this program is that it <strong>generates the title and description of a movie</strong> by randomly grabbing words from a database.

 This idea is based on sakhila_master's database, in which the movie table shows all generated movies instead of actual movies.

+Output of this program can <strong>stored in the database</strong> and <strong>write to a text file</strong>.

 <h3>How will it work</h3>